Capital Dividend Account

 From a tax perspective, it may be beneficial for a corporation to realize capital gains rather than interest income, to determine when those capital gains are recognized, and to have the gains flow through a CDA.
 Capital gains are a tax-efficient type of investment income for corporations (and individuals) as they are taxable at only 50%.
 Interest income does not qualify as an eligible addition to a CDA.

 Tax rules that govern private corporations also make it more attractive to realize capital gains rather than interest income.
 Private corporations subject to the small business tax rate face a higher tax bill if their annual passive investment income exceeds $50,000.
 Any amount of passive income earned above that rate reduces access to the small business preferential tax rate, and the preferential rate is eliminated completely when passive investment income exceeds $150,000.
 Passive investment income is comprised of interest income and eligible dividends plus 50% of capital gains.
 Therefore, emphasizing capital gains over interest income can help reduce passive investment income (also known as Aggregate Investment Income).

 Corporate class funds may provide private corporations with the potential to take advantage of the benefits of a CDA.
 Corporate class solutions are structured so that investors can realize income in the form of capital gains.
 When a company receives a capital gain, the non-taxable portion of the gain is added to the CDA, increasing its balance.
 This allows the CCPC to declare a tax-free capital dividend for its Canadian resident shareholders.
 As an extra benefit for the shareholder, this tax-free distribution doesn’t impact government benefits such as Old Age Security.

-Corporate class funds can offer the following benefits to shareholder of a CCPC:
+Corporate class funds can offer the following benefits to a shareholder of a CCPC:

 - Minimize passive investment income and defer taxes payable